Perspective | Help (desperately) wanted: One low-wage job has become harder to fill during the pandemic, despite the nation’s high unemployment rate

 The ad’s existence shows where some disability service providers have found themselves nearly a year into the pandemic.
 They’re tossing out lures, hoping to draw in job candidates at a time when it would seem as if the unemployment rate would make a steady paycheck incentive enough.

-James Phillips, senior director of human resources for the Arc NCR, says in the past six months, he has shifted most of his resources toward recruitment.
+James Phillips, senior director of human resources for the Arc NCR, says that in the past six months, he has shifted most of his resources toward recruitment.

 “That’s the number one priority that’s been keeping me up at night,” he says.
 “When you watch the news, all you hear about is the unemployment crisis.
 But there are jobs available.
 I have them.”